Muslim conquest of Azerbaijan: Aftermath

-Bukair ibn Abdullah, who had recently subdued Azerbaijan, was assigned to capture Tiflis.
-From Bab at the western coast of the Caspian Sea, Bukair marched north.
+Bukayr ibn Abdallah, who had recently subdued Adurbadagan, was assigned to capture Tiflis.
+From Bab at the western coast of the Caspian Sea, Bukayr marched north.
 Umar decided to practice his traditional and successful strategy of multi-pronged attacks.
-While Bukair was still miles away from Tiflis, Umar instructed him to divide his army into three corps.
+While Bukayr was still miles away from Tiflis, Umar instructed him to divide his army into three corps.
 Umar appointed Habib ibn Muslaima to capture Tiflis, Abdulrehman to march north towards the mountains and Hudheifa to march towards the southern mountains.
 Habib captured Tiflis and the region up to the eastern coast of the Black Sea.
 Abdulrehman marched north to the Caucasus Mountains and subdued the tribes.
 Hudheifa marched south-west to the mountainous region and subdued the local tribes there.
 The advance into Armenia came to an end with Umar's death in November 644.
 By then, almost all of South Caucasus had been captured.

-After 645, forces under Walid Bin Uqba campaigned in four-year rotations in two frontier districts (Thughur) of Rayy and Azerbaijan.
-One quarter of their army consisting of 40,000 men from Kufa campaigned each year with around 4000 in Ray and 6000 in Azerbaijan.
+After 645, forces under Al-Walid ibn Uqba campaigned in four-year rotations in two frontier districts (Thughur) of Rey and Adurbadagan.
+One quarter of their army consisting of 40,000 men from Kufa campaigned each year with around 4000 in Rey and 6000 in Adurbadagan.